manuelp/jfilter/README.md

 * WHERE clause string generation
 * Parameters binding

-*jfilter* defined an interface that specifies this contract: `SqlFilter`.
+*siftj* defined an interface that specifies this contract: `SqlFilter`.
 Being an interface, there are a couple of considerations to make:

 1. Every object can be a `SqlFilter`, even a `Filter` implementation.
 In the last case, both POJOs and JDBC filtering